disruptive-technologies/python-client/docs/content/api-reference/authentication.rst

 Most of the package functionality requires authentication towards the REST API.

-To authenticate the entire package at once, set the global variable :code:`dt.auth` with a :ref:`routine <routines>`:
+To authenticate the entire package at once, set the global variable :code:`dt.default_auth` with a :ref:`routine <routines>`:

 .. code-block:: python